Alfredsson418/hawkeyes/docs/Help.md

 Other options: `icmp`.

-NOTE: `udp` will require additional privileges to run.
+NOTE: `icmp` will require additional privileges to run.

 ## Interface